gabeklein/expressive-jsx/packages/plugin-transform-xjs/README.md

-# babel-plugin-transform-react-xjs
+# plugin-transform-xjs

 > Babel plugin for transforming `do{ }` statements into [React](https://github.com/facebook/react) compatable markup.
-Most comperable to [babel-plugin-transform-react-jsx](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-react-jsx), simply furnishing a different paradigm.
-May be used along size JSX and it's respective babel-plugins, or used as a feature-complete replacement, depending on your needs.
+Most comperable to [babel-plugin-transform-react-jsx](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-react-jsx), with a completely different syntax at play.
+May be used along side JSX and it's respective babel-plugin (recommended) or even as a feature-complete replacement, depending on your needs.

 <br/>

 # Install

+> It is recommended you apply a preset rather than using this plugin directly. <br/>

+Choose package for your current environment, `web`, `native`, or `next` for [NEXT.js](https://github.com/zeit/next.js/).

 ```
-npm install babel-preset-expressive-react
+npm install @expressive-react/preset-*
 ```

 **.babelrc**